mpickering/blog/ide/posts/2020-05-15-multiple-components.md

 **Disclaimer**
 This feature is not yet merged into GHC, but will probably ship with GHC 8.12.

 It is well known that you can jump to function definitions in Haddock.
-For functions that are part of a type-class, you jump to the definition in the type-class.
+For functions that are part of a type-class, you jump to the type-class declaration.
 However, that is usually not what you want.
-Thus, Zubin Duggal has implemented a new feature that will allow you to jump to the function definition of a type-class depending on the instance!
+Thus, Zubin Duggal has implemented a new feature that will allow you to jump to the specific instance definition used by an overloaded function.

 ![Jump to Instance Definition](/ide/images/JumpToInstance.gif){ width=100% }

 This is a really useful feature and will make it easier to explore a code base!
 Moreover, it can make the IDE experience smoother for developers.
+LSP supports returning multiple locations for go-to definition requests which we could exploit to give the user a choice about where to jump to.

 ### First step towards `Open Telemetry` support